 While one of his co-workers cleaned up the mess and explained the situation to the distraught family they were moving, another drove Grant to the hospital.
 On the way, he called his supervisor and explained the situation, again chiding him for not taking his concerns about the ramp seriously.
 The conversation got heated, with Grant’s supervisor accusing him of taking too heavy a load up the ramp, even without knowing the exact details of the accident.

 Laid up and unable to work while his injury healed, Grant continued to press his supervisor about the unsafe ramp.
 When it became clear that he wouldn’t accept blame for the accident, Grant quit his job and filed a lawsuit against his ex-employer.
 The case dragged on while Grant rehabbed his ankle and the bills piled up.

-If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to an injury suffered at work, call USClaims today at 1-877-USCLAIMS.
+If you’re having trouble meeting your expenses while waiting for a legal settlement or a judgment related to an injury suffered at work, USClaims can help provide the financial support you need.